ajitagupta/businessprimer/README.md

 * Agency: Charge a percentage of the transaction price for selling an asset on behalf of a third-party (e.g. literary agents, real estate)
 * Audience Aggregation: Charge access fee for connecting an audience to a business (e.g. magazines with ad sites)
 * Loan: Charge for lending money with an additional interest rate (e.g. mortgage, auto loans, credit cards)
-* Option: Charge fee for taking action (e.g. movie or concert ticket, coupons, licensing rights)
+* Option: Charge fee for taking action (e.g. a movie or concert ticket, coupons, licensing rights)
 * Insurance: Charge fee for taking on risk (e.g. car or health insurance, warranty cover for consumer goods)
 * Capital: Collect a portion of the profit of ownership of a business (e.g. angel investing, venture capital, purchasing stock in publicly traded companies)